The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 - The Best Pore Vacuum With a Camera: Prabensei Blackhead Remover Pore Vacuum

 This is as close to an in-office microdermabrasion treatment as you’re going to get.
-The best personal pore vacuum on the market, PMD's Personal Microderm Elite Pro uses a calibrated vacuum to pull blood flow to the surface of the skin while patented spinning discs exfoliate and clean the pores.
-I'm a religious direction follower, and have noticed no irritation or tiny face hickies—just smooth skin that absorbs product like never before.
+The best personal pore vacuum on the market, the PMD Personal Microderm Elite Pro uses a calibrated vacuum to improve blood circulation (which helps your skin glow) while patented spinning discs exfoliate and clean the pores.
+I'm a religious direction follower, and have noticed no irritation or tiny face hickeys—just smooth skin that absorbs product like never before.

 Number of Attachments: 13